satavanan-s/Least-Busy-TTC-Train-Route/README.md

 If Station A and Station B are connected then there will be an edge from A to B that is weighted 8, and an edge from B to A that is weighted 2.

-<h3>This means we assume the number of people at a station equals the number of people waiting and boarding for a train.</h3>
+<h3>This means we're assuming that the number of people at a station is equivalent to the number of people boarding the train.</h3>

 After representing the TTC Subway System, I obtain the user input (Starting and Destination Station) and apply Dijkstra's algorithm to find the path with the least cost (cost = number of humans in a Station).